1stage/Aquarius-MX/README.md

 - **img** - image files used on this site
 - **pcb** - files for making or modifying the PCB
 - **software** - files for creating or updating the software used to run or control the Aquarius MX
-- **src** - files for programming or modifying ROM and GAL logic chips
+- **src** - files for programming in USB BASIC, or modifying ROM and GAL logic chips

 ![Aquarius MX on Desk](img/aq_mx_on_desk.jpg)